rpayanm/drupal/README.md

 Connect to mariadb server:

 `$ mysql -uroot -p -h127.0.0.1`

+# Mailhog
+We used  [MailHog](https://github.com/mailhog/MailHog) is an email testing tool for developers.
+Web and API based SMTP testing.
+You can check in your browser copying on it this url: http://127.0.0.1:8025

 # Portainer
 [Portainer](https://portainer.io) is an open-source lightweight management UI which allows you to easily manage your Docker hosts or Swarm clusters